-Canopy Growth Corp (NYSE:CGC), (ACB) - Cannabis Stocks With Plenty Of Green Ahead
+Constellation Brands Inc (NYSE:STZ) - Cannabis Stocks With Plenty Of Green Ahead

 As Canopy works to enter into the $22 billion CBD market, maintains its leadership in the cannabis market in Canada, and moves toward the cannabis market once legalized recreationally in the United States, the stock is becoming harder and harder to resist.

-Veritas Farms: Making Waves With Recent Kroger Co (NYSE: KR) Agreement
+Veritas Farms: Making Waves With Recent Kroger Agreement

 Veritas Farms is a relatively small company when discussing cannabis plays.
 While the stock only has a market cap of around $160 million, it is making waves in the CBD market.
 The company is addressing the big-box store opportunities early on, setting the foundation for a leadership role in the long run.